 Choosing a frontend framework for app development is a crucial element of product success.
 That’s why we examined popular and emerging frontend technologies.

 The data industry is one of the fastest-growing areas of IT.
-The global market for data is estimated to reach US$86.1 billion by 2024, and the upward trend in the volume and cost of data is expected to continue.
 To personalise marketing communications and public services, corporations and governments accumulate and process vast amounts of diverse data.
 Working with data is a substantial challenge for the IT industry as well.
 The software can be competitive only if it has effective algorithms for storing, processing and protecting data.
 Data are becoming one of the most valuable assets for a competitive advantage.
 As a consequence of this trend, companies are targeting employees with data skills.

 The market demand for data specialists is growing in proportion to the growth in data volumes.
-The Bureau of Labor Statistics (USA) ranks these specialists as one of the 20 fastest-growing specialties, with the number of people working with data expected to increase by 31% during 2019–2029.
-The Final Report on the European Data Market Monitoring Tool 2020 predicted that the number of data specialists in the EU, 2019 to 2025, may increase by 41%.
+The Bureau of Labor Statistics (USA) ranks these specialists as one of the 20 fastest-growing specialities.
+The Final Report on the European Data Market Monitoring Tool 2020 predicted that the number of data specialists in the EU, from 2019 to 2025, may increase by 41%.

 It is, therefore, important to understand the areas of responsibility, core competencies and skills of the various data specialists; the following sections discuss these areas in detail.

 Data specialists comprise two main groups.
-Most of the work of some specialists is aimed at collecting, storing and managing data.
-In this regard, data architects, data engineers, data QA engineers, database developers and database administrators (DBAs) are primarily involved.
-In the work of specialists in another direction, the analysis, interpretation and visualisation of data prevail.
-These professionals include data scientists and data analysts.
+Some specialisations are involved in collecting, storing and managing data, for instance, data architects, data engineers, data QA engineers, database developers and database administrators.
+There is also another direction – data analysis, interpretation and visualisation.
+These professionals are presented by data scientists and data analysts.
 For clarity, it is convenient to follow the data flow model as a sequence for collecting, storing, transforming, analysing data and building forecasts based on those data.
-Hence, the following section discusses those who collect and process data.

-Data architects, based on business requirements, determine what data must be collected for the requirements of projects and enterprises, as well as how these data should be stored, organised, integrated and used.
+Data architects determine what data must be collected according to project requirements, and how it should be stored, organised and used.
 These experts form the data environment and develop the rules and standards for it using conceptual, logical and physical data models.
-To perform these tasks, data architects may be skilled in data modelling or involve a data modeller — a systems analyst specialising in computer databases.
+To perform these tasks, data architects should be skilled in data modelling or involve a data modeller — a systems analyst specialising in computer databases.

 Data architects are also concerned with integrating data within an organisation and ensuring the security and availability of information.
-This specialist develops a detailed data processing plan and provides the necessary tools for working with data for data engineers, database developers and other project participants.
+This specialist develops a detailed data processing plan and provides the necessary tools for working with data for data engineers, database developers and other data users.

 Data engineers are engaged in collecting, processing, storing and transforming data.
 They ensure the readiness of the data for further use, as well as the resilience, scalability and security of these data.

-Representatives of this specialty build, test and update the data infrastructure of a project or organisation.
+Representatives of this speciality build, test and update the data infrastructure of a project or organisation.
 These engineers essentially power everything that the data architect has designed.

 Typical functional responsibilities in this position are as follows: